Non-Biodegradable Waste: A Threat That Demands Immediate Attention

 Plastic is there in every nook and corner of the world.
 It is there in oceans, in forests, in the ice-covered arctic and even in remote islands.

 Plastic lobby, however, has successfully lulled the world into a slumber in the matter.
-They make us believe that much of the plastic we produce get recycled.
-In reality, it is only less than 50% of the plastic that is getting recycled.
+They make us believe that much of the plastic we produce gets recycled.
+In reality, it is only less than 50% of the plastic is getting recycled.
 The situation is much worse in developing countries.
-Even here, very little is turned back into packaging.
+Even here, very little is turned back into the packaging.
 The rest gets turned into something of lesser value.
 It implies that recycling too, to a great extent, just delays the process of the same getting into the landfills.